 - Multimeter: This device measures voltage, resistance, and current.
 You use it to check if the heating element works properly.

-- Screwdriver: A flathead or Phillips screwdriver allows you to remove access panels and covers on your water heater.
+- Schraubendreher: A flathead or Phillips screwdriver allows you to remove access panels and covers on your water heater.

-- Safety gloves and goggles: Insulated gloves and protective eyewear shield your hands and eyes from electrical hazards and debris.
+- Schutzhandschuhe und Schutzbrille: Insulated gloves and protective eyewear shield your hands and eyes from electrical hazards and debris.

-- Voltage tester: A non-contact voltage tester helps you confirm that no live electricity remains before you touch any wires.
+- Spannungsprüfer: A non-contact voltage tester helps you confirm that no live electricity remains before you touch any wires.

-Tipp: Keep electrical tape and a continuity tester nearby.
+Tipp: Halten electrical tape and a continuity tester nearby.
 These tools add an extra layer of safety and help you verify the condition of heating elements.

 Safety Steps Before You Test a Heating Element